fluffy-critter/bandcrash/README.md

 after which the application will be built in the `dist/` directory.

+### Use as a library

+Bandcrash can also be used as a Python library in order to embed it into a web service or the like.
+Currently this isn't documented or particularly elegant, but the basic idea is:

+1. Load your album metadata into a Python `dict` structure (e.g. by doing `json.loads` on a JSON file or the like)
+2. Create a `concurrent.futures.ThreadPoolExecutor` and a `collections.defaultdict(list)` to store its futures
+3. Use `bandcrash.args.parse_args([])` to generate an options set, and then populate it accordingly
+4. Call `bandcrash.process(options, album_data, threadpool, futures_dict`
+5. Wait for all of the futures in the `futures_dict` to complete

+The `futures_dict` is a mapping from process step &rarr; list of futures, and is fully populated after `process()` returns.
+You can use something like `list(itertools.chain(*futures_dict.values()))` to collapse it into a single list of futures if you don't care about tracking individual stages in the pipeline.

+It is also fine (and, in fact, preferable) to share a `ThreadPoolExecutor` across multiple concurrent batches.

+Consult `bandcrash/cli.py` and `bandcrash/gui.py` for more thorough usage examples.

 ## Building an album

 Make a directory with all of your source audio files and artwork and so on.
 Create a JSON file named `album.json` (which can be overridden) that looks something like this: